 A hymn for Easter Saturday

 We’ve also included Andrew Pratt’s hymn, The quaking earth is calm.
 This may be said to be a hymn suitable for times of bereavement – but what did Jesus’ disciples feel following his crucifixion if not (amongst many other conflicting emotions) the soul-battering grief of bereavement?
-Here is a hymn ideal for use on the often skipped-over desolation of Easter Saturday: a day on which we can feel, with the disicples, that “nothing good can come of this”.
+Here is a hymn ideal for use on the often skipped-over desolation of Holy Saturday: a day on which we can feel, with the disicples, that “nothing good can come of this”.
 Andrew bluntly acknowledges God’s pain (“God hung and died”) but sings the consequence: “God loves but suffers still; / and loving, will remain.”

 Two hymns by Richard Leach